fsmiddleton/ACM_Results_ExcessEnthalpy/README.md

 * Func = error metrics for each combination of functional groups including the SMSE, wSMSE, AARD, and wAARD
 * MixturesInterest = predictions for the mixtures of interest found in a set of results
 * Mixtures = predictions of all mixtures that were observed in the array.
 LOOCV results
-* CompareFillMethod = more accurate predictions from either the uni, mix, or tri filling scheme